sagemath/trac_to_gh/Issue 7035.md

 # Issue 7035: R sends the correct Sun flags to C and C++ compilers, but not Fortran.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7035

 Original creator: drkirkby